nikija/public/Distributor/Widget.md

 Type: `string` Default `''`

 List of comma separated css selectors of elements which will get automatically attached click event listeners for opening Distributor.
 The string is given as argument to `document.querySelectorAll` function, you get more info about its resemblance [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) for example.

+The click event is being delegated, meaning that each element is being looked up in website dynamically after the click happens.
+This way you can pass selector to elements which don't exist yet during initialization.

 ### language
 Type: `string` Default: `en-US`